Black-footed ferret: Mortality

 Primary causes of mortality include habitat loss, human-introduced diseases, and indirect poisoning from prairie dog control measures.
 Annual mortality of juvenile and adult black-footed ferrets over a 4-year period ranged from 59 to 83% (128 individuals) near Meeteetse, Wyoming.
-During fall and winter, 50 to 70% of juveniles and older animals perish.
+During fall and winter, 50–70% of juveniles and older animals perish.
 Average lifespan in the wild is probably only one year, but may be up to five years.
 Males have higher rates of mortality than females because of longer dispersal distances when they are most vulnerable to predators.

 Given an obligate dependence of black-footed ferrets on prairie dogs, black-footed ferrets are extremely vulnerable to prairie dog habitat loss.
 Habitat loss results from agriculture, livestock use, and other development.

 Black-footed ferrets are susceptible to numerous diseases.
 They are fatally susceptible to canine distemper virus, introduced by striped skunks, common raccoons, red foxes, coyotes, and American badgers.
 A short-term vaccine for canine distemper is available for captive black-footed ferrets, but no protection is available for young born in the wild.
 Black-footed ferrets are also susceptible to rabies, tularemia, and human influenza.
 They can directly contract sylvatic plague (Yersinia pestis), and epidemics in prairie dog towns may completely destroy the ferrets' prey base.

 Predators of black-footed ferrets include golden eagles, great horned owls, coyotes, American badgers, bobcats, prairie falcons, ferruginous hawks, and prairie rattlesnakes.

 Oil and natural gas exploration and extraction can have detrimental impacts on prairie dogs and black-footed ferrets.
 Seismic activity collapses prairie dog burrows.
 Other problems include potential leaks and spills, increased roads and fences, increased vehicle traffic and human presence, and an increased number of raptor perching sites on power poles.
 Traps set for coyotes, American mink, and other animals may harm black-footed ferrets.